GoEvelynZhang/Taxi-Deployment-system-with-ML-approach/README.md

 # Taxi Deployment System  — A Strategic Model from Machine Learning
+### refer to pdf for compelete report with graph
+### refer to https://docs.google.com/presentation/d/17t7oHdasg12Lm5b80atfCwogfBCNZg2DNml91Gxb5eI/edit?usp=sharing to see presentation and model demonstration
 ### Yuxin Zhang , Xiyan Cai and Yixiang Xiao

  New York University